RedisGraph/RedisGraph/docs/design.md

 - Populate result-set with matching entities attributes

 ### Query parser
-Given a valid query the parser will generate an AST containing four primary nodes one for each clause:
+Given a valid query the parser will generate an AST containing five primary nodes one for each clause:

 1. MATCH
+2. CREATE
-2. WHERE
+3. WHERE
-3. RETURN
+4. RETURN
-4. ORDER
+5. ORDER

 Generating an abstract syntax tree is a common way of discribing and structuring a language.